 Fawkes glared at him, flying back to his perch and turning around to face away from Albus.

 "But perhaps I will take a short break away from the school.
 Madame Bones has been pushing for it, anyway.
 People will think that I am taking a short sabbatical because I've been overworked, and I can search for Tom.
 Yes, I think I will.
-A compromise, perhaps."
+A compromise, perhaps," he mused.

 Harry stood nervously outside the door, his hands clutching tightly to the hem of his shirt.
 He felt a hand touch his shoulder and looked up.
 Daniel smiled gently at him.
 "It'll be fine, Harry," he said reassuringly.
 Harry took a deep breath and knocked on the door.